Skip to main content

 Written by Beth-Ann Sher

-Often a message needs to be seen by another member of your team.
+Often a message needs to be seen by another teammate or team.
 Maybe they're better placed to answer it, or maybe you need their opinion before replying.
-You can add an internal note and @mention any one of your teammates so they get notified straight away and directed to that conversation.
+You can add an internal note and @mention any one of your teammates or teams so they get notified straight away and directed to that conversation.

 Use shortcuts N and R when you’re outside the composer to quickly jump between mentioning a teammate in a note and sending a reply to a customer.
 You can also double-click to switch between Reply and Note modes: